NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

      'WS':{'oper':'<','value':1}}
    * **filter_string:** This is a string used to filter the paired data sent to the plotting routine.
 The result is the same as using filter_dict.
-     If filter_dict is specified, filter_string will be ignored.
      This uses the pandas query method on the paired dataset.
      Example: state_name in ['CO'] and WS < 1
    * **rem_obs_by_nan_pct:** Specify as dictionary with keys 'group_var',
      'pct_cutoff' and 'times'.
 If specified, removes all instances of